ethereum/remix-project/docs/solidity_editor.rst

 Solidity Editor
 ===============

-Remix editor triggers a compilation each time the current file is changed or another file is selected.
+The Remix editor recompiles the code each time the current file is changed or another file is selected.
 It also provides syntax highlighting mapped to solidity keywords.

 .. image:: images/remix_editor.png